-k) CARTAGENA PROTOCOL RATIFICATION:
+I) CARTAGENA PROTOCOL RATIFICATION:

 In 2001, Canada signed onto the Cartagena Protocol, but has yet to ratify it and therefore it is not enforced in Canada.
-Many farm groups, including the Canadian Canola Council, the Grain Growers of Canada, Viterra and many others, oppose ratification of the Protocol.
-Other groups like the National Farmers Union and Greenpeace support it.
+Many agricultural farm groups and businesses oppose ratification of the Protocol.
 The Government of Canada continues to participate in Protocol processes as a non-Party.
 Industry sources indicate that this is likely to remain the course.

-I) INTERNATIONAL TREATIES and FORUMS:
+m) INTERNATIONAL TREATIES and FORUMS:

 Canada-Mercosur Free Trade Agreement (FTA) Negotiations: Canada is negotiating an FTA with Mercosur, a trading bloc and customs union consisting of Argentina, Brazil, Paraguay, and Uruguay.
 Chapter Five of the FTA, on Sanitary and Phytosanitary Measures, contains a biotechnology annex.
 The objective of the Agricultural Biotechnology provisions is to encourage innovation and facilitate trade in products of agricultural biotechnology.
-Seven rounds of negotiations have been held to date, most recently from July 29 to August 2, 2019.

-HC and FSANZ pilot: HC and FSANZ are working together on a "GM food safety" pilot.
+Health Canada and Food Safety Standards Australia New Zealand (FSANZ) pilot: Health Canada and FSANZ are working together on a "GM food safety" pilot.
 The initiative will assess the safety of a GM food that is not yet authorized for use in Canada or Australia and New Zealand.
-HC is conducting the assessment of the GE food and FSANZ will review the assessment.
+Health Canada is conducting the assessment of the GE food and FSANZ will review the assessment.
 If both agencies are satisfied with the results, they will use the safety assessment to authorize this GE food in their own country.

-The first product to be assessed under the new arrangement is herbicide tolerant canola-line MON94100.
-The joint food safety assessment was initially prepared by HC and then provided to FSANZ for FSANZ's review and confirmation that it met all relevant requirements for Australian and New Zealand purposes.
+The first product assessed under the new arrangement was herbicide tolerant canola-line MON94100.

+The joint food safety assessment was initially prepared by Health Canada and then provided to FSANZ for FSANZ's review and confirmation that it met all relevant requirements for Australian and New Zealand purposes.
 Following confirmation that these requirements were met, the jointly prepared safety assessment was used as part of the FSANZ assessment.